HerbertRHolder/codeup-JavaScript-Assesment2/README.md

 - If all the specs are green for 9 of the functions under test and one unit test has red specs, then the grade is 9/10 or a 90%.

 - If there are red, failing specs in each of the unit tests for all the functions, then the grade is a 0.
-This is because each funciton solution needs to be whole and complete.
+This is because each function solution needs to be whole and complete.

 ## Hints
 - If you have green tests and notice that everything is now completely red, it means you likely have a syntax error or a type error in your code.
 Those kinds of errors will keep all the code from executing properly.